Democracy in Mexico: Democracy truncated by coups

 Despite promises for democracy, the era after the ratification of the Constitution of 1824 was marked by successive military coups.
 Only one president, General Guadalupe Victoria, remained in office for a full term over the next forty years as liberal and conservative factions fought fiercely for control of the government.
 According to historian Robert Miller, "Upon taking power, the new group not only changed key government personnel, it also rewrote laws and even the constitution to reflect its philosophy."
 During this time, liberals in Mexico continued to favor states' rights and federalism; conservatives advocated for a centralized state, not discarding the option of a dictatorship, with government positions controlled by the elite.
 The first two presidents elected under the Constitution of 1824 partnered with conservative vice presidents.
 In both instances, the conservative vice presidents fostered the loyalty of the military and used it to stage coups in a bid to remove the liberals from power.
-The second - led by Anastasio Bustamante - was successful.
+The second – led by Anastasio Bustamante – was successful.
 Busamante, nonetheless, was not strong enough to create the centralist regime he wanted; thus, factions emerged.
-Valentín Gómez Farías led an ideological campaign against Busamante in conjunction with a military campaign led by Santa Anna.
+Valentín Gómez Farías led an ideological campaign against Bustamante in conjunction with a military campaign led by Santa Anna.

 After successfully ousting Bustamante, Santa Anna took over the presidency, though he left executive power primarily in the hands of Gómez Farías.
 Gómez Farías was removed from office by a military coup after he attempted to reduce the size of the military and curtailed the power of the Roman Catholic Church.
 In 1835, Congress passed a centralist constitution that replaced the states with departments whose governors would be selected by the president.
 Chaos ensued after a French invasion, and the congress elected in 1842 was tasked with creating a new constitution in the shadow of Santa Anna's presidency.
-The congressmen - mainly young liberals and federalists - produced two drafts of constitutions, neither of which fulfilled Santa Anna's desire for a centralist regime.
+The congressmen – mainly young liberals and federalists – produced two drafts of constitutions, neither of which fulfilled Santa Anna's desire for a centralist regime.
 The army thus disbanded the congress.
 A new committee of leading conservative landowners, clerics, army officers, and lawyers created a new centralist constitution, and, while it did not give the president absolute powers, Santa Anna approved and it was soon ratified.
 Santa Anna stayed in power until 1855 when increasing revolts forced him to abdicate.